Aliases for ADH1A Gene

 GeneCards Summary for ADH1A Gene

 ADH1A (Alcohol Dehydrogenase 1A (Class I), Alpha Polypeptide) is a Protein Coding gene.
-Diseases associated with ADH1A include Substance Dependence and Methanol Poisoning.
-Among its related pathways are Abacavir transport and metabolism and Phase II conjugation.
+Diseases associated with ADH1A include Substance Dependence and Fetal Alcohol Syndrome.
+Among its related pathways are Signaling by GPCR and Abacavir Pathway, Pharmacokinetics/Pharmacodynamics.
 GO annotations related to this gene include oxidoreductase activity and alcohol dehydrogenase (NAD) activity.
-An important paralog of this gene is ADH6.
+An important paralog of this gene is ADH1B.